hyperledger/aries-rfcs/features/0454-present-proof-v2/README.md

 - Start Date: 2020-05-27
 - Tags: [feature](/tags.md#feature), [protocol](/tags.md#protocol), [credentials](/tags.md#credentials), [test-anomaly](/tags.md#test-anomaly)

-## Version Change Log
+## Change Log

+- 20240320: Clarification removing references to retired `~please_ack` decorator and RFC.
-- Version 2.0 is the current version
+- 20240311: Version 2.0 is the current version

 For a period of time, versions 2.1 and 2.2 where defined in this RFC.
 Those definitions were added prior to any implementations, and to date, there are no